Real estate broker: getting found in the AI era

 Online reputation decides

-Nearly 9 in 10 consumers read your Google reviews before contacting you.
-Your online reputation IS your storefront — and AI reads it too.
+Nearly 9 in 10 consumers read Google reviews before contacting a professional.
+Online reputation acts as a storefront, and AI reads it too.

 Share of consumers who use Google Reviews to evaluate local businesses.